 Application Forms -

-- Results will be mailed and released to ParentVUE in the beginning of February 2023.
+- Results will be emailed and released to ParentVUE in the first week of February 2024.

-- Parents can check the FAQ page to get updated information regarding testing.
+- Parents can check the FAQ page to get updated application information.

 Other Information: Contact Division of Consortia Choice and Application Program Services by emailing DCCAPS@mcpsmd.org